The Critical Escape

 With Transformation Games and Ludic Societies, I'd like to reintroduce playing and playfulness as the active social agent it is.

-We enter a transitionary state not to escape from everyday life, but precisely to understand it better.
-To be able to reflect and return, as more open, empathetic and resilient people.
 The children of Pipecland understood this, though probably only in retrospect, once becoming adults.
 By creating their own kingdom, they experienced (and thus understood) the fragile and volatile structures that condition and construct social roles and systems.
+They were able to create new structures, not just be the subject of already existing ones.
 In dark times (and I want to point out that Pipecland did go through and survived the darkest times of Fascist and Communist Hungary) this understanding is paramount.
 The seemingly unalterable terms of our status quo can be challenged once provided the experience and agency to do so.
 In a post-truth world playing and fiction might be one's only reliable allies in navigating through it.